Best Places To Visit In Georgia (The Country)

 - HQ of Nove Sujashvili

-Placed just over two hours west of Tbilisi, Borjomi is another popular place for tourists who are traveling from the east to the west of Georgia.
+Situated just over two hours west of Tbilisi, Borjomi is another popular place for tourists who are traveling from the east to the west of Georgia.

-Matter of fact, Borjomi is known for its lavish tourist resorts and also its famed spring water.
+As a matter of fact, Borjomi is known for its lavish tourist resorts and also its famed spring water.
 The bottled version is much different than what it tastes like out of the spring.
 The original taste is warm and salty and has a smell of sulfur.

 Besides whatever party is on at the resorts, Borjomi stays pretty quiet.
 Only 11,000 people call this townhome, but they are very friendly with visitors.
 Most are curious enough to start a conversation with strangers.

-Borjomi has everything you could want in a day trip location.
+As one of the most beautiful places to visit in Georgia, Borjomi has everything you could want in a day trip location.
 Here are a few of our favorite accommodation options you can consider staying the night at: